BDStanley/markdown-cv/index.md

 ### Presentations
+`2023`
+Lip-Service Liberalism?
+Declared and Revealed Attitudes to Democracy in Poland. *Grassroots Unrest in Europe and the Erosion of Liberal Democracy, Illiberalism Studies Program, George Washington University*, Washington, DC, 3 November 2023.

+Polish Elections: What's Left of the Liberal Order? *Norwegian Institute of International Affairs (NUPI)*, Oslo,  29 September 2023.

+Do Central European Diasporas Matter for Homeland Election Results? *Peace Research Institute (PRIO)*, Oslo,  28 September 2023.

+You Are What You Eat: Edible Extremism and Cultural Polarisation in the Netherlands and Poland. *ECPR General Conference*, Prague, 4--8 September 2023.

+Lip-Service Liberalism?
+Declared and Revealed Attitudes to Democracy in Poland. *APSA Annual Meeting*, Los Angeles, August 31--3 September 2023.

 `2022`
 Squeezed from both sides: the dilemma of Poland’s social-democratic left. *European Forum on the Future of Political Parties: Between regeneration and decline – social democratic parties in Europe*, Rome, 15--16 September 2022.